NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 Within the **Melee Attack** category, you can decide if successful attacks against a target will result in a **Target Lock**, and the **Gameplay Effect** to apply on successful hits.

-Then, the **Animation Provider** determines which animation should be played during the attack.
-The default animation provider uses a single animation montage and section name, but you could create other Animation Providers that will pick certain animations using any **criteria**, such as the type of weapon currently in use.
+Then, the [**Animation Provider**](cbt_character_animation.md#animation-providers) determines which animation should be played during the attack.
+The default animation provider uses a single animation montage and section name.

 The next section, **Motion Warping**, allows you to define a way to collect targets, via the **Targeting Preset** to warp the animation. **Motion Warping** is a technique where the animation's **Root Motion** is scaled enough to travel a